HATRED AND ITS EFFECTS

 WHEN HATRED IS UNACCEPTABLE TO THE MIND, ONE GETS STOCKHOLM SYNDROME

 Stockholm syndrome is a way that the mind twists the facts or reality to make it more pleasant or acceptable.
-Read more about it in the article entitled Stockholm Syndrome.
+For details, read Stockholm Syndrome.

 HATRED AND HAIR MINERAL ANALYSIS